Typ0Codes/Auto-Minecraft-Server-Creator-Improved/README.md

 # How to use
 1. Put the file in the folder you want your server to be created in.
 2. Open the auto server creator.
 If it won't open use the exe which is in Releases

+# Troubleshooting
+1. If the app just closes after you select your version and wait a bit for it to get downloaded, then relaunch the app or re-download it.